MMIWG Websites/Resources

 Urban Indian Health Institute full report on MMIWG

 The mission of the Urban Indian Health Institute (UIHI) is to decolonize data for indigenous people, by indigenous people.
-You can visit the main UIHI site in their bio and link above.
+You can visit the main UIHI site in their bio and link above or below.
 The link associated with this resource is the 32 page report on the overview of MMIWG in Urban Areas.
 This information was from 2018, so a new report will need to be made when funds are available.

 Please visit the UIHI MMIWG Report here.